piratas-ar/utopia.partidopirata.com.ar/_posts/2015-03-07-hackeando_al_capitalismo.markdown

 [^nota322]: André Gorz, *Reclaiming Work--Beyond the Wage Based Society* (Cambridge: Polity Press, 1999), Jeremy Rifkin, *The End of Work: The Decline of the Global Labor Force and the Dawn of the Post-Market Era* (New York: G.P.
-Putnam’s sons, 1995), Jeremy Seabrook, *The Leisure Society* (Oxford: Basil Blackwell, 1988).
+Putnam's sons, 1995), Jeremy Seabrook, *The Leisure Society* (Oxford: Basil Blackwell, 1988).

 [^nota323]: Citado en Michael Perelman, *The Innovation of